WAYN-Games/MGM/README.md

 This work is under exclusive copyright.
 Nobody other than the owner of this repository can copy, distribute, or modify it without being at risk of take-downs, shake-downs, or litigation.

+# Disclaimer
+This is a personal learning project.
+It's a work in progress using lots of unity preview parckages.
+It's kept up to date with the latest releases of each package (meaning stuff can break any time).
+As stated above it's under exclusive copyrights, you can explore the code to gain some insight on the use of the unity DOTS packages but the code shared only in that purpose.

 # MGM
 Stands for Modular Game Mechanics.